prometheus/cloudwatch_exporter/README.md

-In addition `cloudwatch_exporter_scrape_error` will be non-zero if an error occurred during the scrape, and `cloudwatch_exporter_scrape_duration_seconds` contains the duration of that scrape. `cloudwatch_exporter_build_info` will be non-zero if an error occurred scraping the build info.
+In addition `cloudwatch_exporter_scrape_error` will be non-zero if an error occurred during the scrape, and `cloudwatch_exporter_scrape_duration_seconds` contains the duration of that scrape. `cloudwatch_exporter_build_info` contains labels referencing the current build version and build release date.

-### Build Info Metric (New)
+### Build Info Metric

-`cloudwatch_exporter_build_info` is a new default cloudwatch exporter metric that contains the current cloudwatch exporter version and release date as label values.
-If the numeric metric value is non-zero the build information scrap failed.
+`cloudwatch_exporter_build_info` is a default cloudwatch exporter metric that contains the current cloudwatch exporter version and release date as label values.
+The numeric metric value is statically set to 1.
+If the metrics label values are "unknown" the build information scrap failed.

 To display the metrics label values in Grafana:
 ```